vmx17/Kinematics6DoF/README.md

 $$

 Here, $^{6}T_{t}$ represents the transformation from the robot’s axis coordinate system to the tool (end-effector) tip coordinate system.
 The coordinate system $\varSigma_6$ is regarded as equivalent to the so-called flange coordinate system.
 The $\varSigma_0$ is the absolute coordinate system.
 Then the Homogeneous transformation matrices for $^{0}T_{1}$, $^{3}T_{e}$ and $^{6}T_{t}$ are fixed matrices.
-*Strictly speaking, the TCP (Tool Center Point) is not the same as the "tool tip".
+*Strictly speaking, the TCP (Tool Center Point) is not same as the "tool tip".
 The TCP is a control reference point, whereas the tool tip refers to a physical position.
 However, in this context, I treat them as identical.

 All $Z_i$ are defined as the axis of rotation (though $Z_0$ does not have rotate joint).